joramwessels/MGR/logbook.md

 **10:00-10:30:** Fourth meeting.
 I've had a busy week and little results.
 My hypothesis was interesting, but it's still better to start with a preexisting architecture.
 The four things to do before Friday the 19th is to
 * Put in a minimum of 30 hours a week (or 5 hours a day)
-* Get comfortable with the DAS (attend the introduction on Thursday)
+* Get comfortable with the DAS (✖ attend the introduction on Thursday)
 * Start to write the paper, especially the skeleton, intro, related work and preprocessing
 * Get as far as possible on implementing a simple CNN in Tensorflow
 	* ✔ Change to Python 2.7 and Anaconda